smarzola/spynach/docs/installing.rst

 How to install Artichoke
 ===========================

-You can install artichoke both from an official release trough setuptools or by fetching the development version from the repositories
+You can install spicy-artichoke both from an official release trough setuptools or by fetching the development version from the repositories

 Installing stable version with setuptools
 -------------------------------------------

-Artichoke releases require Python and setuptools to be installed
+Spicy-Artichoke releases require Python and setuptools to be installed

 Python
 ~~~~~~~~

-Artichoke works with any version of python between 2.5 and 2.7.
+Spicy-Artichoke works with any version of python between 2.5 and 2.7.
 The most widely deployed version of python at the moment of this writing is version 2.5.

 Setuptools